django-json-api/django-rest-framework-json-api/docs/usage.md

 ### Working with polymorphic resources

+#### Extraction of the polymorphic type

-This package can defer the resolution of the type of polymorphic models instances to get the appropriate type.
+This package can defer the resolution of the type of polymorphic models instances to retrieve the appropriate type.
 However, most models are not polymorphic and for performance reasons this is only done if the underlying model is a subclass of a polymorphic model.

 Polymorphic ancestors must be defined on settings like this: